miguelalmeida/kitt/README.md

 ## Raspberry Pi Touch Screen
 There is a file named rpi.css.
 This file is included under the APP.tsx file.
 When included it will add styling optimizations for the RPI specifically.
 It should take into account the @media.

+# Electron APP setup

+## Installation into an existing Capacitor application.

+1. Build your webapp in your capacitor initiated project: npm run build.
+2. Run npm i @capacitor-community/electron in your webapp project directory.
+This will install the platform for use with the @capacitor/cli.
+3. Run npx cap add @capacitor-community/electron to initiate the platform, this will create the electron folder in your webapp project.
+4. Run npx cap open @capacitor-community/electron to start your app in electron.

+Note: You can use other npx cap commands with the platform by: npx cap <command> @capacitor-community/electron

+## Packaging

+### Setting up Packaging
+1. Go to the electron folder
+2. npm install --save-dev @electron-forge/cli
+3. npx electron-forge import
+4. brew install fakeroot dpkg rpm (required to be able to create a linux package in macos )

+### Actual packaging

+Everytime you want to package a new app just make sure you build it first under ionic and then go to the electron folder to run:

+1. ionic build
+2. cd electron
+3. cp -r ../build/* ./app/
+4. MAKE:
+ * Macos: npm run make
+ * Linux: npm run make -- --platform=linux

+After that go to the the "out" directory and into the "make" folder.
+In there you should have the installer .deb file that needs to be transfered into the RPI for installation.